cognominal/svelte-wasm-polyforms/implementation.README.md

 Each type of polyform has a driver to drive the general algorithm.

-# perimeter
+# nice but unecessay perimeter path

+... as opposed to perimeter line segments

 The perimeter of a polyform is a consecutive sequence of line segments that defines the boundary of a polyform.
 It is useful because it allows to generate a SVG path or a SVG polyline and highlight the polyform on hover.
-It is quite easy to generate the line segments of a perimeter bt more difficult to generate it as a consecutive sequence.
-So it seems many            people choose to use different colors for different polyforms avoiding to draw perimeters to show tiling with polyforms.
+It is quite easy to generate the line segments of a perimeter but more difficult to generate it as a consecutive sequence.
+So it seems many people            people choose to use different colors for different polyforms avoiding to draw perimeters to show tiling with polyforms.
 I had implemented the perimeter for polyominos but we can skip that representation for a while to implement and represent polyform problems at the cost of losing js-less highlighting on hover.
+Perimeter line segments are alos sufficient to caculate n-polyforms from n-1-polyforms.

 # flattened tile